CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ---
 layout: default
-title: Hardware Memory Re-Ordering
+title: Hardware Memory Reordering
 ---

-# Hardware Memory Re-Ordering
+# Hardware Memory Reordering

-Even if we use software memory barriers to prevent compilers from re-ordering memory accesses in our generated assembly, they still might be re-ordered by the hardware during execution.
-How these accesses can be be re-ordered is a function of the processor's memory consistency model.
+Even if we use software memory barriers to prevent compilers from reordering memory accesses in our generated assembly, they still might be reordered by the hardware during execution.
+How these accesses can be be reordered is a function of the processor's memory consistency model.

-In this blog post, we'll be looking at an example of x86 Store-Load re-ordering in an implementation of Peterson's algorithm, and how we can prevent it using hardware barriers.
+In this blog post, we'll be looking at an example of x86 Store-Load reordering in an implementation of Peterson's algorithm, and how we can prevent it using hardware barriers.

 ### Link to the source code